-TABLE I

-ICE DESCRIPTIONS

-A. ICE NOT VISIBLE(a)
+TABLE I ICE DESCRIPTIONS A. ICE NOT VISIBLE^(a)

 Group Symbol Subgroup Field Identification Description Symbol Field Identification Poorly bonded or friable Nf Identify by visual examination.
-To determine presence of excess ice, use procedure under note (b) and hand magnifying lens as necessary.
-5 N No excess ice Well-bonded Excess ice Nb Nbe For soils not fully saturated, estimate degree of ice saturation: medium, low.
+To determ presence of excess ice, use procedure un N No excess ice Well-bonded Excess ice Nb Nbn Nbe note ^(b) and hand magnifying lens as necessary.
+For soils not fully saturated, estimate degree of ice saturation: medium, low.
 Note presence of crystals or of ice coatings around larger particles.

-(\) Frozen soils in the N group may, on close examination, indicate presence of ice within the voids of the material by crystalline reflections or by a sheen on fractured or trimmed surfaces.
+(a) Frozen soils in the N group may, on close examination, indicate presence of ice within the voids of the material by crystalline reflections or by a sheen on fractured or trimmed surfaces.
 The impression received by the unaided eye, however, is that none of the frozen water occupies space in excess of the original voids in the soil.
 The opposite is true of frozen soils in the V group (see p.
 14).